Juventus name Pirlo new head coach hours after sacking Sarri | Goal.com

 Goal can confirm that Juventus have named Andrea Pirlo as their new head coach, just hours after sacking Maurizio Sarri.

-Pirlo was only named the club's Under-23 head coach last month, but has secured a major promotion before even taking charge of one match.
+Pirlo was only named the club's Under-23 head coach last month, but has secured a major promotion before even taking charge of one match with the Serie C outfit.

 It will be a major challenge for the 41-year-old, who has never managed before, either at youth or senior level.